Calicut Mini Marathon

 Calicut Half Marathon is a running and sporting event conducted annually by IIM Kozhikode.
-First initiated in 2010, the event now takes place annually in the month of February.
+First initiated in 2010, the event now takes place annually in the month of February or March.
 Over 5000 people participate in the marathon every year.
-The event consists of timed races of 21 kilometers and 10 kilometers and a non-competitive "Dream Run" of 3 kilometers which is not timed.
-The total prize money for both Men and Women's category combined for the timed races is INR 4,50,000.
+The event consists of timed races of 21 kilometres and 10 kilometres and a non-competitive "Dream Run" of 3 kilometres, which is not timed.
+The total prize money for both the men's and Women's categories combined for the timed races is INR 4,50,000.

-Every year the race is associated with a social cause, which it seeks to publicize.
+Every year the race is associated with a social cause, which it seeks to publicise.
 The 2019 edition of the marathon also witnessed the debut of the IIM Kozhikode National Excellence Award, with the first edition presented to Paralympic athlete Dr. Deepa Malik, by the director of the Indian Institute of Management Kozhikode Prof. Debashis Chatterjee.

-Calicut Half Marathon 2020

-The 11th edition of the race, Calicut Half Marathon 2020, is set to be organized on 23 February 2020 at Calicut Beach.
-This theme for this edition is " Pursuit of Happiness: A Healthy Body, A Healthy Mind", focusing on the subject of mental illness which is considered a taboo, but is very important that it be addressed.
-The registrations for the event opened on 23 November 2019.

 History

 2010

 The inaugural edition was held on 31 January 2010.
 The theme of the event was Be the change.
 It was organized by the Social Service Group, Indian Institute of Management Kozhikode, PT Usha School of Athletics and Calicut Management Association.
 It aimed to bring forth awareness in them about the various issues plaguing the society and urge them to lead by example, to be the change we wish to see in this world, as Mahatma Gandhi asked of Indians.